AlgorithmRegister/algorithmregister.github.io/guidance.md

 - Consulting functional documentation
 - Making inquiries with vendors

-To prepare for the interview, print and read the [standard specification](/standard) and print out the [interview form](#) (available soon).
+To prepare for the interview, print and read the [Standard documentation](/standard).

-During the interview try to go through the questions one by one, writing down the answers on the interview form.
+During the interview try to go through the attributes/questions one by one, writing down the answers.

 ### Step 4: Create registration

-Capture the information by populating the corresponding fields in a separate version of the [.csv template](https://standaard.algoritmeregister.org/registration-v0.3.template.csv).

-Share the .csv file with the algorithm contact person to verify everything is OK.
+Capture the information by populating the corresponding fields in a separate version of the [.csv template](https://standaard.algoritmeregister.org/registration-v0.3.template.csv) or the [Excel template](https://standaard.algoritmeregister.org/registration-v0.3.template.xlsx).
+This enables you to share this file with the algorithm contact person to verify everything is OK.

 ### Step 5: Add to the "Algorithm Register"

-If all is OK, copy the row from the .csv file to the corresponding entry in the algorithm register .csv file.
+If all is OK, copy the row from the separat file to the corresponding entry in the main algorithm register file.

 ### Step 6: Publish (optional)

-Create a publication copy of the algorithm register .csv file.
+Create a publication copy of the main algorithm register file.

-Be sure to check the publication copy for private information and sensitive information.
+Be sure to check the publication copy for private information and sensitive information, and adjust it accordingly.

 Request for permission to publish the publication copy.

-Publish the publication copy to your organizations' website or data platform.
+Publish the publication copy, for example to your organizations' website or data platform.

 ### Step 7: Repeat!